 While this example is specific to COVID, the strategy is adaptable to many situations and provides a view of risk that might suggest concrete interventions.
 The risk of a too-broad analysis of risk leads to support for a too-broad intervention, which could entirely miss the specific needs of the most vulnerable populations.

 In our analysis, we took advantage of several data sources outside the acute episode.
 We used the context to better interpret the specific risks to specific patients at specific points in their trajectory, and the relationship that each of those risks had to the overall view of a pandemic.
 From there the data suggests areas for further study that might provide concrete interventions to address those disparities.

 As hospitals continue to identify and address issues of health equity, it will be essential that they consider information from outside of the single acute episode.
 Both longer timelines and data sources that provide socioeconomic context outside the medical record have much to contribute to our understanding of inequity and the points where it can be effectively addressed in the most specific way possible.
 If we take care to consider intersectional risks among race/ethnicity, gender, age and comorbidities, along with the context in which those variations exist, we can begin to address the specific risks that affect each vulnerable subset of patients.

 More information about Vizient's work to advance health equity is available online.

-About the author: Heather Blonsky works closely with Vizient’s Equity Steering Committee to pursue data-driven insights into issues of health equity and social determinants of health.
+Heather Blonsky works closely with Vizient’s Equity Steering Committee to pursue data-driven insights into issues of health equity and social determinants of health.
 As a data scientist in Vizient’s Center for Advanced Analytics and Informatics she contributes to the development of metrics that members can use in evaluating their own performance and benchmark against their peers.